-Before you can head into the interview stage, you must first think about what makes good customer service.
-There’s a big miscommunication going on, because despite 80% of businesses believing they deliver outstanding customer service, only 8% of customers feel like they are receiving it.
-That’s a massive gap, and one that companies need to start bridging.
+Before you can head into conducting interviews, you must first think about what makes good customer service.
+There’s a big miscommunication going on because 80% of businesses believe they deliver outstanding customer service.
+However, only 8% of customers feel like they are receiving it.
+That’s a massive gap and one that companies need to focus on more.

 - Being responsive.
 Reply to emails, comments, and mentions.
 Engage with them and show them that you want to fix the issue.

 - Fast response times.
 Don’t take days, reply within a few hours.
 It doesn’t take a lot of time, and customers will appreciate the speed and efficiency.

 - Competence.
 People get frustrated if customer support does not have all the information, and rightly so.
 Train your staff, and yourself, to handle every situation effectively.

 - Manners.
 You need to be polite, friendly, and follow service etiquette when interacting with customers.
 Without that, you are sure to end up with some very unhappy ones.

 - Empathy.
 Compassion and care are so important.
 Remember that you never truly know the battles other people are fighting, and you should be empathetic to their cause at all times.

 - Learn.
 You can learn from the experiences of other companies when improving your customer support.
 After all, there are some out there that really know how to handle people.